The Dry Seasons

 Photographers will enjoy the soft light from the “haze” effect.
 This is when the sun passes through the atmosphere thick with dust particles and smoke from bush fires – just after sunrise and before sunset are the best hours for this, but this haze effect extends the “golden light” period as it reduces the more harsh direct sunlight on subjects.
 Further, dusty dry conditions mean that animals (particularly large herds) will stir up more dust, adding more drama to scenes and photographs.

 The Okavango “flood” starts to drop in September, as the flood waters from Angola begin to subside.
-You can still do boat safaris in September most years, but by October there are usually too many shallow sand banks.
+You can still do boat safaris in September most years, but by October there are usually too many shallow sand banks (again take note that there are big year-to-year variations in flood levels which are hard to predict).

 DOWNLOAD OUR FULL “GUIDE TO THE SEASONS” HERE